acoustic-content-samples/sample-custom-element-ui/README.md

 ## Running, testing and debugging custom user interface extensions locally

-In order to run/testing/debugging your Custom UI it is useful to be able to run the Custom user interface extension locally (ie on localhost) and have them appear in the WCH Authoring UI.
+Whilst developing Customer user interfaces, we do not recommend that you push the user interface to the hub each time that you make an updates.
+A much faster way to run/testing/debugging your Custom UI is to run the Custom user interface extension locally (ie on localhost), and point the element in the WCH Authoring UI at the UI extension running on your localhost.
 To do this, follow these steps:

 First create a self-signed certificate and fill in the given details: